-Please tick which services are connect Services cted to your p Connected roperty and give details of the supplier: Gas or liquid petroleum gas ✓ British gas Water mains or private water supply Scottish wayer Electricity $\overline{\checkmark}$ Scottish electric Mains drainage Telephone Cable TV or satellite Broadband П b.
-Is there a septic tank system at your p - (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give details: b.
-Stairwell and back drying atea Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes If you have answered yes, please give C. Stairwell back garden and roof are all shared areas of the tenement Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes d.
+Please tick which services are connected to your property and give details of the supplier:

+Connected Supplier Services Gas or liquid petroleum gas $\overline{\mathbf{V}}$ British Gas Water mains or private water supply $\overline{\mathbf{Q}}$ Scottish ater $\overline{\mathbf{A}}$ Electricity Octopus Mains drainage $\overline{\mathbf{A}}$ Edinburgh Council $\overline{\mathbf{A}}$ Virgin Media Telephone Cable TV or satellite $\overline{\mathbf{V}}$ Virgin Media Broadband $\overline{\mathsf{V}}$ Virgin Media b.
+Is there a septic tank system at your property?

+- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11 Responsibilities for shared or common areas

+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

+b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

+We have a regular Stair Cleaner.
+Roof repairs are a shared cost.

+c.
+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

+d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give e details: e.
-As far as you are aware, do any of yo property, for example to put out their in No. = If you have answered yes, please give e details: f.
-As far as you are aware, is there a pu (public right of way is a way over which • ay across any part of your property?

-land is privately-owned.)
+e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

+f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)